-These, nonetheless, are the ten best compact crossovers money can buy, should you find yourself in the market.
+These are the ten best compact crossovers money can buy, then, should you find yourself in the market.
 And right now, plenty of people are.

 Volkswagen has watched and waited as its rivals have rushed to cash in on the popularity of cars like this – and the firm’s first compact crossover, the T-Cross, feels very much like the sort of car that’s been judged and executed with care.

 Sitting right in the middle of the class on size and price, the T-Cross rises higher than some of its rivals, and has more SUV-typical styling than others.
-The engine range is limited, for now, to a pair of 1.0-litre turbocharged three-pot petrols, with a 1.6-litre diesel likely to be added later in 2019.
+The engine range is comprised of a pair of 1.0-litre turbocharged three-pot petrols and a 1.6-litre diesel.

 We’ve driven both 94- and 113bhp tunes of the 1.0-litre TSI and, while the latter is a little bit faster and more drivable (thanks in no small part to having an extra cog in its manual gearbox than the former), neither version feels slow.
 Refinement is good, economy likewise (both cars are well capable of 50mpg on a longer out-of-town trip) and ride and handling are nicely resolved with a sense of pragmatic compliance and low-speed cushioning to the ride that should endear the car to owners.